roddhjav/apparmor.d/docs/development/abstractions.md

 ## Application helper

-Abstraction that aim at including a complete set of rule for a given program.
-The calling profile only need to add rules dependant of its use case/program.
+Abstraction that aims at including a complete set of rules for a given program.
+The calling profile only needs to add rules dependant of its use case/program.

 It is mostly useful for program often used in sub profile or for forks based on the same upstream.

 ### **`app/chromium`**

-Full set of rules for all chromium based browsers.
-It works as a *function* and requires some variables to be provided as *arguments* and set in the header of the calling profile:
+A full set of rules for all chromium based browsers.
+It works as a *function* and requires some variables to be provided as *arguments* and to be set in the header of the calling profile:

 !!! note ""